Crossroads MVP

 Magical Healing

-Magical Healing, or Mending, is a temporary solution to assist characters injured in battle.
-This magic numbs the pain and seals the wounds to prevent bleeding, but expires after a set Duration.
-This can sometimes affect even Weakness and Fatigue.
+Magical Healing, or Mending, is a partial solution to assist characters injured in battle.
+This magic can reduce the wound severity, but cannot heal the wound entirely.
+This can sometimes affect even Weakened and Fatigued.

 While affected by Mending, any damage taken by characters will first be absorbed by the Mending as the magical energies react to protect the target.
 Remove Mended [H] before other [H].
 However, any anti-magic effects will cause damage to ignore this protection and Dispel effects will remove this magical healing entirely.